Squls/React-DOM-Boilerplate/README.md

 # React-DOM-Boilerplate
-Set up of React and React DOM for website development.

-It includes configurations for Webpack and Babel as well as example components.
+Set up of React and React DOM for website development including configurations for Webpack and Babel.

 ## Set Up